lukastk/maths-notes/Short notes.md

 ===

-So the centre manifold consists of orbits whose behaviour
+So the centre manifold consists of orbits whose behaviour around the equilibrium point is not controlled by the exponential behaviour of the stable or unstable manifolds.
+It is often the case that

+In multi-scale mathematics, we often have that long-time dynamics are attracted to a relatively simple center manifolds.

 ## Multiple-scale analysis